Palistin: Archaeological evidence

 The excavations at Tell Tayinat in the Turkish Hatay province which might have been the capital of Palistin, revealed two settlements, the first being a Bronze Age Aegean farming community, and the second an Iron Age Neo-Hittite city built on top of the Aegean farming settlement.
 Palistin is attested as Walistin in an inscription discovered in 1936 at the site.

 Palistin ("Watasatina") is also attested in the Sheizar Stele, which is the funerary monument of Queen Kupapiya, the wife of Taita.
 Another stele, discovered in Meharde, might well be the funerary monument of King Taita.
 Both stelae mention the name of Taita, and invoke a "divine Queen of the Land", possibly the goddess Kubaba.
 Most importantly, in 2003 a statue of King Taita bearing his inscription in Luwian was discovered during excavations conducted by German archeologist Kay Kohlmeyer in the Citadel of Aleppo.

 Possible link to Philistines

+While Hittitologist John David Hawkins initially gave two transcriptions of the Aleppo inscriptions, Wadasatini and Padasatini, a later reading suggests a third possible interpretation: Palistin.
+The Shaizar and Meharde inscriptions preserve the ethnonym Walistin.

+In 2015, hieroglyphic scholar Mark Weeden joined two hieroglyphic fragments which clarified the spelling:

+"Together they spell the ethnic adjective of a place-name Walastin: [w]a/i-la-s[à]-ti-ni-za-(REGIO) 'the Walastinean (person/king?)'....
+The spelling with the regular sign la confirms the re-reading of the controversial hieroglyphic signs TA_{4} and TA_{5}, with which this place-name is usually spelled, as la/i and lá/í respectively, and further helps to identify the vowel after the /l/ as an /a/, due to the fact that the sign la does not show vowel alternation: Walastin."